ap13ski/Password-Generator/README.md

 # WinAPI Password Generator
-A simple `C++` program using pure WinAPI which can generate a strong passwords.
+A simple `C++` program using pure WinAPI which can generate strong passwords.

 Visual C++ 6.0, 32-bit compiler v.12.00.8168.